North Carolina Life & Health Insurance License Exam Overview

 - Research Triangle — High-tech, high-income professionals

-- No pre-licensing required — As of October 2025 (courses still recommended)
+- No pre-licensing required — North Carolina eliminated mandatory pre-licensing education effective October 1, 2025 (a prep course is still strongly recommended)

 📚 Start Your FREE North Carolina Life & Health Exam Prep